codalogic/Aarch64-Experiments/README.md

 sudo apt install gcc
 ```

-To more easily build the code I've created a bash file called `aarch64` that contains:
+To more easily build each program I've created a bash file called `aarch64` that contains:

 ```bash
 as -o $1.o $1.s && ld -o $1 $1.o && ./$1